-Place items you don’t use often in the back of your closet or shelf, and keep staple pieces within reach.
+Place items you don’t use often in the back of your closet or shelf and keep staple pieces within reach.
 Don’t forget to label each container, so you can identify its contents at a glance.

 To learn more about storing Christmas decorations, read this post.
-Let us know if you have any questions or additional tips in the comments below, and find durable storage solutions at our store today.
+Let us know if you have any questions or additional tips in the comments below, and find durable storage solutions on our store today.